 How to Clean a Bathroom During Flu Season

 Cold and flu season is here, and it’s a challenging one already.
 Viruses, bacteria and just plain old germs are everywhere, ready to assail our immune systems.
 While most public environments are beyond our control, we have quite a few measures we can take in our own homes to stop the spread of pathogens, and the bathroom is at the forefront of the battle.
-Knowing how to clean a bathroom equates to keeping you and your family healthy.
+Cleaning bathrooms during flu season is one of the most effective ways to reduce the spread of germs at home.

 Make a mental list of all of the hard surfaces you touch when you use a washroom—door handles, light and fan switches, cabinetry knobs and pulls, faucet handles on the sink, controls on the bathtub or shower, hampers, trash cans, and the toilet lever, as well as the seat and lid.
 Our feet and hands make contact with the shower, and our entire body has contact with the bathtub.
 Then, there’s the counter space and floor.